scharanjit/node-http-proxy-harmon/README.md

 ##node-http-proxy-harmon
 ```
-This application is using node procy http harmon library to create web proxies
+This application is using node proxy http harmon library to create web proxies

  Main Features
  -- Dyanmic proxy creation
  -- hidden private IP's

- Current application is using spark instance ruuning on local machine.
+ Current application is using spark instance runing on local machine.

  Please upodate the priavateIP & localhost port address accordingly